Chuknagar massacre: Massacre

-Chuknagar is a small town at Dumuria of Khulna, adjacent to the Indian border.
-After the start of the war many people fled from Khulna and Bagerhat.
-They crossed Bhodra River and arrived at Chuknagar to cross the border using Satkhira Road.
-By 15 May 1971 large numbers of refugees from nearby localities gathered at Chuknagar, as rumors broke out of an impending Pakistani attack.
-On 20 May, around 10:00, a group of 10-30 Pakistani military personnel equipped with semi-automatic rifles and light machine guns came on around three trucks.
+They crossed Bhadra River and arrived at Chuknagar to cross the Indian border using Satkhira Road.
+By May 15, 1971, large numbers of refugees from nearby localities gathered at Chuknagar, as rumors broke out of an impending Pakistani attack.
+Eye witness Sirajul Islam reported seeing hundreds of thousands of refugees at the area on 20 May.
+Around 11:00 am, a group of Pakistani military personnel equipped with semi-automatic rifles and light machine guns came on around three trucks.
 They stopped at a place called Jhautala (then known as Pathkhola) at the left corner of the Chuknagar Bazaar.
-Then they opened fire on the Pathkhola grounds and later moved to Chuknagar Bazaar and continued firing until 15:00.
+The Pakistan Army divided into three units.
+Then they opened fire on the Pathkhola grounds and later moved to Chuknagar Bazaar and continued firing until 3:00 pm or 5:00 pm.
+An estimated 10 thousand people were killed in the massacre.

 Many people drowned as they jumped into the river in a largely futile attempt to flee the carnage.
 Local people later disposed off the dead bodies by throwing them into the river.
+Men from a local warehouse were hired to dump the bodies into the river.
+The Bhadra River had reportedly turned red from all the bodies.
+One local man who was involved with removing the bodies stated he had removed around 4200 bodies.